-The following data were collected by the Behavioral Risk Factor Surveillance System (BRFSS) during 2003-2007 and represent non-institutionalized civilian women living in Georgia.
+The following data were collected by the Behavioral Risk Factor Surveillance System (BRFSS) during 2005-2009 and represent non-institutionalized civilian women aged 18 years and older living in Georgia.

-Mammogram: The five-year weighted prevalence for women 40 years and older who ever had a mammogram is 90 percent.
-Of these, 67 percent reported having had a mammogram within the past year, while 84 percent reported having had a mammogram sometime within the past two years.

-Clinical Breast Exam (CBE): The five-year weighted prevalence for women who ever had a CBE is 91 percent.

-Among women younger than 40 who reported having had a CBE, 95 percent reported that their last CBE was within the past three years.
-Of women aged 40 and older who reported having had a CBE, 71 percent reported that their last CBE was within the past year.
+Mammogram: The five-year weighted prevalence for women 40 years and older who ever had a mammogram is 91 percent.
+Sixty-two percent of Georgia women aged 40 and older reported having had a mammogram within the past year, while 77 percent reported having had a mammogram sometime within the past two years.
+Clinical Breast Exam (CBE): The five-year weighted prevalence for women who ever had a CBE is 92 percent.
+Among women younger than 40, 85 percent reported that their last CBE was within the past three years.
+Of women aged 40 and older, 67 percent reported that their last CBE was within the past year.